 Redo your room every now and then to radiate novelty.
 Plonk a few comfortable desk chairs for your little brigade to work alongside you if you need them to.
 Here are a few DIYs.

 Experts confirm that having too much noise or distractions around you can make your productivity drop.
-Try to find and stick to a work spot that has the noise cut out.#36hourday hack 66: Cut out noise in our work area Click To Tweet
+Try to find and stick to a work spot that has the noise cut out.

 A study just found out that being in colder environments makes you 44% more prone to errors.
-Make it warmer around you for an improved performance.
-Well the other flipside is, you could feel sleepy too!#36hourday hack 68: Turn up the heat to be more productive Click To Tweet
+Make it warmer around you for improved performance.
+Well, the other flip side is, you could feel sleepy too

 Your lunch hour is 5 hours a week left to yourself without a tiny human clinging to you!
 Here are some cool ways to use that precious time –